Associate Professor of

 accessing state-of-the-art

 facilities.
-Excited to engage
+Excited to

-in interdisciplinary
+engage in interdisciplinary

 collaborations and exchange

-knowledge with researchers in
+knowledge with researchers

-related fields.
-By combining
+in related fields.
+By

-insights from computational
+combining insights from

-physics, nuclear science, and
+nuclear science, and beyond,

-beyond, I aspire to address
+I aspire to address complex

-complex challenges and push
+challenges and push the

-the boundaries of scientific
+boundaries of scientific

 discovery.
 Seeking a dynamic